 I only cover DAFs in the United States because that’s what I’m familiar with.
 Many other countries probably have similar investment vehicles.

 I am not a lawyer or an investment advisor and none of this should be taken as legal or investment advice.
-Past performance does not indicate future results.
-This content is for informational purposes only.
-Please do your own research or seek professional advice and otherwise take reasonable precautions before making any significant investment decisions.

 What investment options do DAFs provide?